meta data for this page

 + | ===== Single-device commands ===== | ||

-+ | Before sending a command to a single peripheral device, the controller must first select that device using its unique ROM.
-Subsequent commands will be responded to by the selected device, if found. | ||
++ | Before sending a command to a single peripheral device, the controller must select that device using its unique ROM.
+If found, the selected device will respond to subsequent commands. | ||

 + | |||